shellygr/ECFStaticChecker/README.md

-**The tool is provided as a docker image available from: shellyg/ecf-static-checker** To get the tool, run: `docker pull shellyg/ecf-static-checker` To start the container run: `docker run -it ecf-static-checker`.
+**The tool is provided as a docker image available from: shellyg/ecf-static-checker** To get the tool, run: `docker pull shellyg/ecf-static-checker` To start the container run: `docker run -it shellyg/ecf-static-checker`.

 The container comes packaged with: